spyder-ide/qtpy/README.md

 that will enable it to process the QtPy source files with the same API as QtPy itself would have selected.

-If you run
+To output a string of Mypy CLI args that will reflect the currently selected Qt API run:

 ```bash
 qtpy mypy-args
 ```

-QtPy will output a string of Mypy CLI args that will reflect the currently selected Qt API.
 For example, in an environment where PyQt5 is installed and selected (or the default fallback, if no binding can be found in the environment), this would output the following: